Aleksandar Vučić: Minister of Information (1998–2000)

 In March 1998, Vučić was appointed Minister of Information in the government of Mirko Marjanović.
 Scholars described Vučić as the crucial figure in the shaping of turn-of-the century media policies in Serbia.
 Following rising resentment against Milošević, Vučić introduced fines for journalists who criticized the government and banned foreign TV networks.
 He recalled in 2014 that he was wrong and had changed, stating "I was not ashamed to confess all my political mistakes".

 During this period, Serbian media was accused for broadcasting Serbian nationalist propaganda, which demonized ethnic minorities and legitimized Serb atrocities against them.
 In 1998, the government adopted Europe's most restrictive media law by the end of the 20th century, which created a special misdemeanor court to try violations.
 It had the ability to impose heavy fines and to confiscate property if they were not immediately paid.
 Serbian media were under severe repression of the state, and that foreign media had been seen as "foreign elements" and "spies".
 Human Rights Watch reported that five independent newspaper editors were charged with disseminating misinformation because they referred to Albanians who had died in Kosovo as "people" rather than "terrorists".
 The government crackdown on independent media intensified when NATO forces were threatening intervention in Kosovo in late September and early October 1998.
-Furthermore, the government also maintained direct control of state radio and television, which provided news for the majority of the population.
+The government also maintained direct control of state radio and television, which provided news for the majority of the population.
 After the NATO bombing of Yugoslavia began in March 1999, Vučić called for a meeting of all Belgrade's editors.
 Print media were ordered to submit all copies to the Ministry for approval and they were allowed to publish only official statements and information taken from media outlets, which either are controlled by the state or practice radical self-censorship.
-Also, Vučić ordered all NATO countries journalists to leave the country.
+Vučić also ordered all NATO countries journalists to leave the country.